humblehumans/yoast-cmb2-field-analysis/README.md

 -   `_my_theme_cmb2_hero_banner_text` (recommended)
 -   `_my_theme_hero_banner_cmb2_`

+This Plugin has been forked and the '_cmb2_' identifier altered to '_landing-page_tmplt_'

 ## WordPress and Yoast SEO dependencies

 Currently, this plugin has been tested up to WordPress `4.6` and Yoast SEO `3.5`

-This plugin will be updated and retested with new versions of both WordPress and the Yoast SEO plugin, with the version numbers above updated to reflect this.
+This plugin will be not be updated.
+If update is needed fork original plugin and alter as needed.